fabianmichael/kirby-imagekit/readme.md

 ## 9 Technical Support

 Technical support is provided via Email and on GitHub.
-If you’re facing any problems with running or setting up ImageKit, please send you request to [support@fabianmichael.de](mailto:support@fabianmichael.de) or [create a new issue](https://github.com/fabianmichael/kirby-imagekit/issues/new) in this GitHub respository.
+If you’re facing any problems with running or setting up ImageKit, please send you request to [support@fabianmichael.de](mailto:support@fabianmichael.de) or [create a new issue](https://github.com/fabianmichael/kirby-imagekit/issues/new) in this GitHub repository.
 No representations or guarantees are made regarding the response time in which support questions are answered.

 ## 10 Credits